 - Purpose: comprehension of article points and clarity of personal opinion

-- Explain the process of applying to be an international student.
-What are the steps you had to take to study here?
+- Explain the process of applying for a job at BYU.
+What are the steps you should follow to be successful in getting a job?

 - Time: 40 minutes (not limited by the website, this is limited by the time you have)